obzerving/collar/README.md

         2. The application doesn't handle grouped paths, so they need to be ungrouped in the input file first.

         3. This program has only been tested with units of inches.
-The document properties in Inkscape were set to:
+The document properties in Inkscape will be set to:

             a.
 Display units: inches
             b.
 Custom size: 11.5 x 11.5 inches